jqno/equalsverifier/_manual/00-what.md

 title: What does EqualsVerifier do?
 permalink: /manual/what/
 ---
-EqualsVerifier tests you `equals` and `hashCode` methods by repeatedly calling them with different values.
+EqualsVerifier tests your `equals` and `hashCode` methods by calling them repeatedly with different values.

 It checks the following properties: